091 / SPAARNDAMMERHART / AMSTERDAM

-Spaarndammerhart won the Amsterdam Zuiderkerk Prize 2021, the Abe Bonnema Prize 2021 and Amsterdamse Nieuwbouwprijs 2022.
+Spaarndammerhart is winner of the Amsterdam Zuiderkerk Prize 2021, Abe Bonnema Prize 2021, Amsterdamse Nieuwbouwprijs 2022 and Arie Keppler Prize 2022.

-The project was nominated for Dutch Design Awards 2021, ARC21 Award, BNA Best Building of the Year 2022, the Amsterdam Architecture Prize 2022.
+The project is nominated for Dutch Design Awards 2021, ARC21 Award, BNA Best Building of the Year 2022 and the Amsterdam Architecture Prize 2022.

 Apartments and ground-floor houses